 Where We Have Been: King County has grown, and it has shifted a significant portion of unincorporated urban population into cities.
+Changes since 2014 include annexations such as Klahanie in Sammamish.

-Where We Are Going: Planning assumptions guiding future city and county plan updates target cities to accomodate 93% of new housing and 98% of new jobs.
+Where We Are Going: Planning assumptions guiding future city and county plan updates target cities to accommodate 93% of new housing and 98% of new jobs.
+These targets will be updated in 2020.